I am an Associate Professor in Marine Resource Economics.

-I am a Senior Lecturer in the Economics and Finance Subject Group.
-I was awarded a PhD in Fisheries Economics and Management by the University of Portsmouth and was previously a Research Fellow at the University’s Centre for the Economics and Management of Aquatic Resources (CEMARE) prior to be appointed Lecturer.
-My main academic interests lie within the field of Blue economy development and governance.
-I am currently the UK lead on a DG Mare initiative on developing blue growth opportunities in the Atlantic Ocean.
+I was awarded a PhD in Fisheries Economics and Management by the University of Portsmouth.
+I was a Research Fellow at the University’s Centre for the Economics and Management of Aquatic Resources (CEMARE) prior to be appointed Lecturer.
+My main academic interests lie within the broad field of blue economy development with a specialised focus on fisheries and aquaculture economics and management.
 I have been awarded funding for several multidisciplinary EU projects and other funding bodies e.g. NERC and the FAO, most recently (in September 2019) an Interreg project, which will focus on tackling marine litter.

 My main areas of research relate to the blue economy and governance.
 Most recently, I started to work on a project that tackles the marine litter problem, by developing new fishing gear that is biodegradable in the marine environment.
 I am also currently working with DG MARE on the EU’s Atlantic Strategy and am the UK lead for the EU’s Atlantic Action Plan.
 I also currently contribute to other projects at the University that relate to blue economy development, such as improving fisheries management (EU projects Pandora and Farfish) and valuing natural capital in the Marine Environment (Interreg RANTRANS project) and am an active member of the recently formed Centre for Blue Governance at the University.